 This post may contain affiliate links and I may receive a commission, at no extra cost to you, if you make a purchase through a link.
 See my disclosures for more details.

-Possessive pronouns vs. possessive adjectives
+Latin possessive pronouns vs. possessive adjectives

 Before we talk about the details, it is important to establish the big picture.
 What are possessive pronouns, and how are they different than possessive adjectives?